SmartThingsCommunity/st-device-sdk-c-ref/README.md

  --------------------------------------------------
  ex) python setup.py esp32
  ex) python setup.py esp32c3
+ ex) python setup.py esp32s3
  ```

 2. Check the build configuration of a sample device application (`apps` folder).
-If you want to use specific build options, you can directly modify the each chipset build configuration file (e.g. `sdkconfig.esp32`, `sdkconfig.esp32c3`) at the root directory of a sample device application.
+If you want to use specific build options, you can directly modify the each chipset build configuration file (e.g. `sdkconfig.esp32`, `sdkconfig.esp32c3`,`sdkconfig.esp32s3`) at the root directory of a sample device application.
 On the Espressif chipset, you can additionally use the `menuconfig` option for configuration.

 > If you want to use the default build configuration, you can skip this step.